jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 Some sample content...
 ```

 Now let's create a layout that will display the posts.
-Create a new file in `_layouts` called `home.html`.
-In your `home.html` layout, add the following logic:
+Create a new file in `_layouts` called `home.html` and add the following logic:

 ```
 ---